bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Every system, once it is part of a schedule, stores **system configuration** metadata: which run conditions are attached, how they are ordered relative to other systems or sets and so on.
 **System sets** are named collections of systems that share system configuration across all of their members.
 This is both distributive and additive: ordering systems relative to a system set applies that ordering to _all_ systems in that set, in addition to any configuration on each individual system.

-Let's jump right in to what this would look like.
+Let's jump right into what this would look like.

 ```rust
 // System set types are used to provide stable, typed identifiers